sbalatbat/cse15l-lab-reports/Lab_Report_5.md

 61:When it comes to international trade agreements, the conventional wisdom sounds most bleak.
 It leads to stark conclusions about the long-term viability of the U.S. apparel industry, even with steps taken to improve assembly-room productivity and fashion-oriented quick response.
 The following comment is typical:
 ```
 In example 1, `-e`'s example 2 is executed again, but with line numbers in the output this time.
-Using `-n` makes it easier to see that there are only 2 results, and where we can find them in the document.
+Using `-n` makes it easier to see that there are 2 results, and where we can find them in the document.

 Example 2
 ```